NeerajSkillsUp/Tic_Tac_Toe_vs_AI/README.md

     Add score tracking across multiple rounds.
     Include difficulty levels for the AI.*

+# License
-# License-This project is open-source and can be freely modified and distributed.
+-This project is open-source and can be freely modified and distributed.

-# Acknowledgement-
+# Acknowledgement
-This project was developed as a practice exercise to demonstrate basic game logic and AI implementation in Python.
+-This project was developed as a practice exercise to demonstrate basic game logic and AI implementation in Python.